 The Ogdensburg Public Library has a number of computers available for public use, including several specified for children or teens.
-We also have a wireless network available for laptop use.
+We also have wireless service available 24/7.

-All patrons wishing to use a library computer must sign in at the main desk, presenting a library card or other form of ID.
+All patrons wishing to use a library computer should have a library card in good standing.
+One-time passes can be issued at the main desk for guests with photo ID.
 You are guaranteed one hour of computer use per day.
 If the computers are in high demand, you may be asked to sign off after your hour is done so that another person can use the machine.

-In order to save your work, bring in a USB drive or a floppy disc or purchase a disc at the main desk.
+In order to save your work, please bring in a USB drive.
 Files cannot be saved to the hard drive.

 Library staff can provide limited assistance where possible.
 If you need help learning how to use a computer or specific program, please watch the schedule for our training sessions.

 Patrons will not use library computers to harass, libel, or slander other users; damage equipment, software or data belonging to the library or other users; disrupt or illegally monitor electronic communications; or violate software copyright.
 Patrons are liable for damage done to library equipment or software.
 Illegal acts, such as copyright or privacy violations, may result in prosecution by local, state or federal authorities.
 Patrons are not authorized to visit sites which violate Federal or State Law.
 Patrons found violating this restriction will lose computer privileges and/or face prosecution.

 1. Since the Internet is a global electronic network, there is no overall control of its content.
 The Internet and its available resources may contain material of a controversial nature.
 The library does not censor access to material nor can it protect patrons from offensive, inaccurate, or propagandistic information.
 To preclude inadvertent access to inappropriate sites by children, the library will provide filtering software on computers intended for their use.
 However, parents must assume responsibility for their child's use of the Internet.